 American Fork, UT 84002-0203

-If you send a check, please write your email address on the check so we can send you the link and password for the free photograph!
+If you send a check, please write your email address very legibly so we can keep track of you and make sure you are subscribed!

-If you have not subscribed in the past, will you do so this year?
+If you have not become a paid subscriber in the past, will you do so this year?

 If you have, will you be counted among the faithful subscribers again this year?
 We count on this subscription support and we thank you in advance with all of our hearts!